 Most thru-hikers would agree that the longest, most challenging mile of the Appalachian Trail is Mahussoc Notch.
-That may be true, but the windy, emotionally-laden final mile to Katahdin’s summit is a solid contender.
-This felting is a tribute to the finale of the Appalachian Trail.⠀
+That may be true, but the long, windy, emotionally-laden final mile to Katahdin’s summit is a solid contender.
+It was a labor of love to bring this scene to life.